sds-edu/SDS-Kubernetes-Guide/README.md

 ## 2. Deploying a React + Express JS Application using Kubernetes + Docker

-_Please refer to the Docker guide for CS3219 for more information on how to build a React + Express JS application._ This section will focus on how to deploy the application using Kubernetes and Docker.
+_Please refer to the SDS Docker guide for more information on how to build a React + Express JS application._ This section will focus on how to deploy the application using Kubernetes and Docker.

 We have learnt how Docker allows you to package an application and its dependencies into a standardized container, which includes everything needed to run the application – code, runtime, libraries, and settings.
 We have also learnt that Kubernetes automates the deployment, scaling, and management of containerized applications.